grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "The best-case scenario if we can convince them not to shoot is we have to let them aboard for an inspection."
 Said Percy.
 "We aren't going to pass any inspections with our current cargo.
 And something tells me those guys aren't going be open to a bribe either..."
 She trailed off.
 "Besides, they are out of ship-to-ship range now --- probably trying to keep enough distance to fire a torpedo at us if we come back up above 200 meters.

 They settled into an extremely low-speed chase.
-The _Prospect_ quitely hummed along through the deep, under 230 meters of water.
+The _Prospect_ quietly hummed along through the deep, under 230 meters of water.
 The pursuing sub stayed closer to the surface but maintained the same distance behind them.
 The night was dragging on.
 With the glow of the red lights and the pervading and unchanging hum from the electric motor it didn't take very long for their fears to subside and be replaced with sleepy routine.

 But every 15 minutes, like a grating and persistent alarm, another echoing ping broke through the silence.
 Each ping was always followed immediately after by Hemi's report from the sonar compartment that the pursuing submarine was maintaining nearly exactly the same distance behind them.
 This he can and did tell them with great precision.

 Each new ping reset their anxiety.
 And their eyes would tear up and their hands would start shaking again.
-The only relief was the passing of time, but that led inevitably towards the next alarm-rining ping, and the cycle would start all over again.
+The only relief was the passing of time, but that led inevitably towards the next alarm-ringing ping, and the cycle would start all over again.

 This cycle repeated itself without change for hours.
 The storm continued to spin above them, and their ears rang from the pings and from the silence between them.